 Plus, borders are a real pain in the ass right now.
 Southeast Asia is really not about that tourist life at the moment.

 Instead, let’s check out some of the most popular digital nomad destinations right now.
 These blissful bases-of-operation have sprung up as the place to be amongst a world still adjusting to the life and times of a 21st-century itinerant.

 Portugal, Portugal, Portugal – the name of everyone’s lips right now.
 It seems like Portugal has become the Bali of Europe when it comes to digital nomad base stations.

 Fair enough.
-The weather is kickin’ near-year-round, it’s cheaper than most of Western Europe, and the food will rock yo’ world!
+The weather is kickin’ near-year-round, it’s got a lower cost of living than most of Western Europe, and the food will rock yo’ world!
 (I’m thinking of a scrumptious joint, followed by egg tarts, and then topped off with a glass of port… mmm.)

 Most areas of Portugal are more than suitable for the online wheeler-and-dealer to comfortably stay, but the best city for digital nomads in Portugal is the capital Lisbon.
 Teeming with digital nomads left and right, many hardcore nomads say it’s currently one of the best places to meet other nomads.
 The second most popular spot is Porto, a lively student city known for its gorgeous old town huddled along the river and blue-tiled buildings.

 Portugal is well aware of its reputation as a hub for international hustlers and is in fact encouraging more aspiring nomads to come in.
 They recently launched a project on the island of Madeira to create a digital nomad village!
 You have to apply to be a part of the initiative in Ponta Do Sol, but if you’re picked, well, you may just end up finding a home for yourself in Portugal after all!